Exam questions that actually test thinking

-From PDF to Quiz in Seconds
+From PDF to Exam in Seconds

 No setup.
 No prompt engineering.
 Just upload, configure, and generate.